One is none. Two is one.

 Not sure yet on what it'll take to have the windows replaced.
 Especially since we'll want to keep the burglar bars that we have.
 And no idea what it will cost.

 There you have it.
-How a prepared Dumbass Redneck Texan fared during the Valentine’s Day Snowpocalypse of 2021.
+How a prepared Dumbass Texas Redneck fared during the Valentine’s Day Snowpocalypse of 2021.